benbjohnson/ego/README.md

 An ego template is made up of 4 types of blocks: text blocks, code blocks, header blocks and a declaration block.

+If a package name is not specified in the first header block then the directory's name is used.

 ### Text Blocks

 Text blocks are simply any text which is not wrapped with `<%` and `%>` delimiters.
 All text blocks are output as-is with no special treatment.